ZetCode

 Dart provides both synchronous and asynchronous methods for writing to files, such as writeAsStringSync and writeAsString.

-The openWrite function creates a new independent IOSink for the file.
-It must be explicitly closed when no longer used, to free system resources.
+The openWrite method creates a new IOSink for the file.
+It must be explicitly closed when no longer used, to flush buffered data and free system resources.

-Note: methods that write a string or a list into a file in one go should not be used for large amount of data.
+Note: methods that write a string or a list into a file in one go should not be used for large amounts of data.
+For large files, prefer the streaming IOSink API.

 Dart writeAsStringSync

 The writeAsStringSync method synchronously writes a string to a file.
-It opens the file, writes the string in the given encoding, and closes the file.
+It opens the file, writes the string in the given encoding (UTF-8 by default), and closes the file.
+Because this call blocks the current isolate, it is best suited for short scripts or situations where the data is small.

 main.dart